March 2026 Market Update

 While inventory is rising, closed sales data confirms that the market is still moving forward—not slowing down.
 This reflects continued buyer follow-through from contracts written earlier in the quarter.

-March 2026 saw 44 closed sales, compared to 35 in March 2025
+• March 2026 saw 61 closed sales (44 Single family and 17 Townhouse/Condo in La Plata County) compared to 45 in March 2025

 105 total sales in 2026 vs. 95 in 2025